turingschool/backend-curriculum-site/module3/lessons/building_an_api.md

 tags: apis, testing, requests, rails
 ---

+This lesson plan last updated with Ruby 2.4.1 and Rails 5.2.0

 ## Learning Goals

 * Understand how an internal API works at a conceptual level